 Development Applications to Council can take several months to be approved and require a significant amount of documentation to be submitted.
 However, a Complying Development Certificate can be issued relatively quickly, subject to satisfying the requirements of the SEPP (Exempt & Complying Development Codes) 2008 and fulfilling the minimum required Council/neighbour notification periods that are applicable to the Council area under cl.130AB & cl.136AB of the EPA Regulations.

 Complying Development is the fast-track pathway for obtaining formal approval for residential demolition work such as the demolition of a dwelling and ancillary structures, or the demolition and removal of a swimming pool.

 Our Certifiers are accredited by the NSW Building Professionals Board and can assist you with the process for obtaining a fast-track Demolition CDC approval.

 The EPA Regulations 2000 stipulate the mandatory Council/neighbour notification periods that apply to all Complying Development applications throughout NSW.

 In Sydney metropolitan areas, there is a total minimum of 21 notification days required before works can commence - (ie. 14 days by Certifier 'prior to the issue of the CDC'; followed by 7 days by owner 'prior to the commencement of works').

-In other areas of NSW that are outside of Sydney, the EPA Regulations simply requires that owners provide certain neighbours with at least 2 days written notification after the CDC has been issued, and prior to commencement of works.
+In other areas of NSW that are outside of Sydney, the EPA Regulations require that owners provide certain neighbours with at least 2 days written notification after the CDC has been issued, and prior to commencement of works.

 We have a very simple Demolition CDC checklist that requires a minimal amount of mandatory documentation to be submitted to our Certifier to enable the assessment to be carried out, and for the Complying Development Certificate issued as efficiently as possible.